uf-aiaos/ShinyAnimalCV/README.md

 ## Section 2: Training computer vision models with custom data <a name="section-2"></a>

 ### 2.1 Image annotation<a name="section-2-1"></a>
 The first step in training computer vision models involves labeling or annotating objects in images.
-Here, we introduce [Labelme](https://github.com/wkentaro/labelme), which is an open-source graphical image annotation tool that allows users to draw  polygons, rectangles, circles, lines and points to label the objects in images.
-When training the models using the data annotated from `Labelme`, one of the inputs is an `info.yaml` file.
-However, it is important to note that the current version of `Labelme` on GitHub does not directly return a `info.yaml` file.
-To overcome this, the following tutorials in this section will guide you through the process of downloading `Labelme` from GitHub, making the necessary modifications to enable the generation of a `info.yaml` file, and building the modified standalone executable.
-For more details about building a standalone executable `Labelme`, please refer to the file [Install-StandAlone-labelme.txt](https://github.com/uf-aiaos/ShinyAnimalCV/blob/main/Labelme/Install-StandAlone-labelme.txt) and [Labelme GitHub Repo](https://github.com/wkentaro/labelme).
+Here, we introduce [LabelMe](https://github.com/wkentaro/labelme), which is an open-source graphical image annotation tool that allows users to draw  polygons, rectangles, circles, lines and points to label the objects in images.
+When training the models using the data annotated from `LabelMe`, one of the inputs is an `info.yaml` file.
+However, it is important to note that the current version of `LabelMe` on GitHub does not directly return a `info.yaml` file.
+To overcome this, the following tutorials in this section will guide you through the process of downloading `LabelMe` from GitHub, making the necessary modifications to enable the generation of a `info.yaml` file, and building the modified standalone executable.
+For more details about building a standalone executable `LabelMe`, please refer to the file [Install-StandAlone-labelme.txt](https://github.com/uf-aiaos/ShinyAnimalCV/blob/main/Labelme/Install-StandAlone-labelme.txt) and [LabelMe GitHub Repo](https://github.com/wkentaro/labelme).

 #### 2.1.1 Create a [conda environment](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) with Python installed
 ```bash